 }

-Replace /api and /docs-api with the exact values configured under Site API path in the Document360 portal.
+Replace /api and /docs-api in the example with the exact values configured under Site API path in the Document360 portal.
+The API path configured in the portal and the Nginx location block must match exactly.

-If you want to enable the workspace dropdown navigation for your project when you host it in a custom subdirectory and path, add the following code for each of the workspaces available in your project.
+To enable workspace dropdown navigation when hosting in a custom subdirectory, add a code block for each workspace in your project.

 location /v2/help {